Exercise before bed? This is when you should do your workout to get the best sleep

 According to a study from Concordia University in Montreal, Canada, getting your blood flowing before turning in for the evening can be beneficial.
 However, it'll need to be done correctly.

-Per the University's findings in the journal Sleep Medicine Reviews (opens in new tab), you'll likely be able to get a better night's rest—which includes the promotion of sleep onset and increased sleep duration—if you call it quits with your fitness routine two hours before bed.
+Per the University's findings in the journal Sleep Medicine Reviews, you'll likely be able to get a better night's rest—which includes the promotion of sleep onset and increased sleep duration—if you call it quits with your fitness routine two hours before bed.

 If you have a hankering for planks, sit-ups or any other type of fitness routine less than two hours before bed, you might not sleep terribly soundly, as participants in the study who did so had a harder time falling asleep.
 They also experienced a decreased sleep duration.